maryrwelsh/wikipedia_data_analysis/wikipedia_dbt/README.md

     dbt test
     ```

-After a successful `dbt run`, you can query the generated tables/views in your Snowflake database (e.g., `YOUR_DATABASE.YOUR_SCHEMA.TRENDING_TOPICS_BY_CATEGORY`) to explore the categorized and trending Wikipedia data.
+After a successful `dbt run`, you can query the generated tables/views in your Snowflake database (e.g., `YOUR_DATABASE.YOUR_SCHEMA.WIKIPEDIA_PAGEVIEWS`) to explore the categorized and trending Wikipedia data.

 ## Clean Code Principles Applied (dbt)